Standard Guidance

 Standard facts

-The platform turns NIST_SP_800_37_R2_2018 from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns NIST Risk Management Framework (SP 800-37 Rev 2) from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-- • Adopt NIST_SP_800_37_R2_2018 once and Quick Policy seeds the right policy families (Risk Management, Governance, Information Security) with applicability rationale your auditor can follow.
+• Adopt NIST Risk Management Framework (SP 800-37 Rev 2) once and Quick Policy seeds the right policy families (Risk Management, Governance, Information Security) with applicability rationale your auditor can follow.

-- • Standard updates (NIST_SP_800_37_R2_2018 revisions, errata, regulator guidance) trigger an applicability re-check across your active policies — not a full rewrite.
+• Standard updates (NIST Risk Management Framework (SP 800-37 Rev 2) revisions, errata, regulator guidance) trigger an applicability re-check across your active policies - not a full rewrite.

 Policy families commonly involved